 Mark message parts that should not be translated

 Often strings contain contain text that should not be translated into other languages.
 Common examples might be a piece of code, a placeholder for a value, a special symbol, or a name.
 As you prepare your strings for translation, look for and mark text that should remain as-is, without translation, so that the translator doesn't change it.

 To mark text that should not be translated, use an

 placeholder tag.
-Here is an example tag that ensures the text "%1$s" will not be
+Here is an example tag that ensures the text "%1$s" isn't

 changed during translation (otherwise it could break the message):

 <string name="countdown"> <xliff:g id="time" example="5 days">%1$s</xliff:g>until holiday </string>

 When you declare a placeholder tag, always add an id attribute that explains what the placeholder is for.
 If your apps later replace the placeholder value, be sure to provide an example attribute to clarify the expected use.